#18 — Parshat Mishpatim

 Perhaps the mysterious angel within this text gives us a clue?

-But the text is here for a purpose and in the Torah the sequence of things is deliberate, as God willed it.
+But the text is here for a purpose.
+In the Torah the sequence of events is deliberate, as G-d willed it.

 Resolve is an amazing human capacity.
 Resolve translates the understanding of our minds and the motivation of our emotions into our will.
-Resolve results in our saying, “I will!” – then acting on our intention.
+Resolve results in our saying, “I will!” and then acting on our expressed intention.

 But as with many human capacities, resolve erodes over time.
-Being present in a meeting – even a great meeting (and God’s revelation to Israel at Sinai would have to be described among the greatest meetings E-V-E-R) – loses its momentum at a certain point.
+Attendance at a meeting, even a great meeting – and G-d’s revelation to Israel at Sinai would have to be described among the greatest meetings EVER – is insufficient to sustain momentum at a certain point.

 Beyond resolve, what is needed is relationship.
-For example, the “I Do” of the marriage ceremony is retained through the everyday commitment to relationship.
+For example, the initial “I do” vows of the marriage ceremony are maintained through the everyday commitment to relationship.

 In Israel’s history, the “We will do” is exactly where the angel enters the scene!